 You can pick through the positive feedback that you received from the feedback form to find testimonials, or you can send an email out to your first round of students asking for direct quotes to use on your sales page.
 Naturally, you never want to tell them what to say, but you can guide them by asking how your course helped them, under what time frame were they able to complete the course, and what their transformation was.

 Testimonials are powerful because they prove to prospective customers that you are a true authority and you have delivered on your promise.
 They’re also an essential part to any successful pre-sale.

 It’s go time

-At this stage, you have everything you need to produce a completed, high-quality course that you know an audience is eager to take.
+At this stage, you’ve launched a successful pre-sale.
+And you should have everything you need to produce a completed, high-quality course that you know an audience is eager to buy.
 The pre-sell phase is now over, and you can move on to the exciting phase of launching your course.